-Remark: at low temperature the open circuit voltage of a 144 cell solar array may exceed 100V, depending on local conditions and cell specifications.
+Remark: at low temperature the open circuit voltage of a 108 cell array may exceed 75V and and the open circuit voltage of a 144 cell solar array may exceed 100V, depending on local conditions and cell specifications.
 In that case the number of cells in series must be reduced.

-3.4 Cable connection sequence (see figure 1)
+3.4 Cable connection sequence (see figure 4 at the end of this manual)